Indoor Air Quality Sensor

 All of the above settings and more can be configured through the remote commissioning process described below.
 To perform remote commissioning, the device needs to send a Signal Telegram, which allows it to be unlocked.

 When Remote Commissioning is enabled by switching DIP switch 6 to “ON,” pressing the Learn button will send a signal telegram, and the device will be open to being unlocked by a Remote Commissioning telegram.
-More information is available in the Procomm Remote Commissioning instruction manual.
+More information is available in the ProComm Remote Commissioning instruction manual.

 Note that in order to avoid conflicting settings, if Remote Commissioning is set to ON then all the other DIP switches (except the device power) will be overridden and ignored, as the device is set to remote commissioning mode.